Dear Friends and Allies,

 Thank you to the other phenomenal organizations who have hosted FFI for trainings, convenings and webinars over the summer: Praxis International

 , and Julie’s Family Learning Program

 Our Team News

 Change isn’t free.
-Over 35% of FFI’s funding comes from the generosity of individuals.
+FFI’s funding comes from private philanthropy and earned income.
 We are deeply grateful to all our new and renewing supporters.
 Your support

 fuels FFI’s growth and impact!